krzemienski/awesome-from-stars/README.md

 * [Yeachan-Heo/oh-my-codex](https://github.com/Yeachan-Heo/oh-my-codex): OmX - Oh My codeX: Your codex is not alone.
 Add hooks, agent teams, HUDs, and so much more.
 * [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent): omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 * [opensoft/oh-my-opencode](https://github.com/opensoft/oh-my-opencode): #1 OpenCode Plugin- Battery included.
 ASYNC SUBAGENTS (YES LIKE CLAUDE CODE) · Curated agents with proper models · Crafted tools like LSP/AST included · Curated MCPs · Claude Code Compatible Layer — Steroids for your OpenCode.
 The Best LLM Agent Experience is Here.
-* [alvinunreal/oh-my-opencode-slim](https://github.com/alvinunreal/oh-my-opencode-slim): Slimmed, cleaned and fine-tuned oh-my-opencode fork, consumes much less tokens
+* [alvinunreal/oh-my-opencode-slim](https://github.com/alvinunreal/oh-my-opencode-slim): Lean, fine tuned Opencode multi agent suite · Mix any models · Auto delegate tasks
 * [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi): ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 * [wolfg1969/oh-my-stars](https://github.com/wolfg1969/oh-my-stars): An offline CLI tool to search your GitHub Stars.
 * [AliSoftware/OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs): Stub your network requests easily!
 Test your apps with fake network data and custom response time, response code and headers!
 * [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): 🙃   A delightful community-driven (with 2,500+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.
-* [square/okhttp](https://github.com/square/okhttp): Square’s meticulous HTTP client for the JVM, Android, and GraalVM.
+* [lysine-dev/okhttp](https://github.com/lysine-dev/okhttp): A meticulous HTTP client for the JVM, Android, and GraalVM.
-* [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Kimi-K2.6, GLM-5.1, MiniMax, DeepSeek, gpt-oss, Qwen, Gemma and other models.
+* [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Kimi-K2.6, GLM-5.2, MiniMax, DeepSeek, gpt-oss, Qwen, Gemma and other models.
 * [mythrantic/ollama-docker](https://github.com/mythrantic/ollama-docker): Welcome to the Ollama Docker Compose Setup!
 This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment
 * [ollama-interface/Ollama-Gui](https://github.com/ollama-interface/Ollama-Gui): A GUI interface for Ollama
 * [NightTrek/Ollama-mcp](https://github.com/NightTrek/Ollama-mcp): None